 Fire Chief Charles Hood presented the San Antonio Fire Department (SAFD) Needs.
-He spoke of the overall department goals to include Response Time Management, Diversity, Training, Customer Service, and Safety.
+He spoke of the Response Time Management, Diversity, Training, Customer Service, and Safety.
 He stated that they had 1,858 positions within Fire Prevention, Emergency Services, Emergency Management, Administrative Support, Communications, and Operational Support Services.
-He outlined the History of the SAFD Fire-Based EMS System and noted the EMS Unit Locations.
-He reported the number of Medial Runs generated by Fire Station District for the top seven Fire Stations.

-Chief Hood referenced Fire Station #32 and stated that they had been unable to place a Full-Time Medic Unit at this station due to the lack of available space for the staff and vehicle.
-He noted that the new Fire Station #32 would open in July 2016 and have space for the new Medic Unit necessary to address the needs of the area.
+Chief Hood referenced the New Fire Station #32 and stated that they had been unable to place a Full-Time Medic Unit at this station due to the lack of space.
+He noted that Fire Station #32 would open in July 2016 and had space for the new Medic Unit.
 He mentioned that the plan to have Medic 32 in service October 2016 would have a Fiscal Impact of \$1.6 Million.
 He indicated that they would utilize Overtime Staffing until the Full-Time Unit is placed in service April 2018.
 He spoke of the SAFD Ladder Companies and outlined their current deployment throughout the city.
 He stated that they recommended adding the following Ladder Companies: 1) 1 Platform in FY 2018; 2) 1 Platform in FY 2020; and 3) 1 Platform in FY 2021.

 Police Chief William McManus stated that the San Antonio Police Department (SAPD) was seeking approval to hire an additional 25 Police Officers each year from FY 2017 through FY 2021.
-He stated that the increase was necessary based on the projected growth and consistent with the SA Tomorrow Comprehensive Plan Goals to continue to improve Emergency Response Times.
+He stated that the increase was necessary based on the projected growth and consistent with the SA Tomorrow Comprehensive Plan.
 He noted that the estimated cost was \$30.7 Million.

 Chief McManus stated that they would be seeking approval to submit an application for the Community Oriented Policing Services (COPS) Grant in an amount up to \$3.1 Million.
 He noted that it would fund up to 25 Police Officers for the IMPACT Program over a three-year grant period.
 He stated that the IMPACT Program was implemented to improve Downtown Public Safety and Quality of Life.
 He noted that their role was to identify and assist chronically homeless individuals, as well as identify and treat immediate medical needs.
-He stated that they would streamline the treatment process as well as provide Case Management to achieve long-term success.
-He provided results from October 2015-May 2016 and noted that the Program was recognized at the International Crisis Intervention Conference in Chicago.

 Chief McManus spoke of Group Violence Intervention (GVI) Programs noting that the programs implemented in Major U.S. Cities have reduced crime.
-He stated that GVI focuses on offering incentives and alternatives to criminal activity and relies on strong partnership networks with government agencies, neighborhoods, and other organizations.
-He highlighted the Boston Ceasefire Program and Kansas City NOVA Program that have both reduced shootings and homicides.
-He reported that the Proposed GVI Program would focus on the Eastpoint Community with goals to reduce gang-related aggravated assaults and homicides, as well as strengthen the relationship between SAPD and the Eastside Community.
+He stated that GVI focuses on offering alternatives to criminal activity and relies on strong partnership networks with government agencies, neighborhoods, and other organizations.
+He reported that the Proposed GVI Program would focus on the Eastpoint Community with goals to reduce gang-related aggravated assaults and homicides.

 Councilmember Warrick asked of the funding and personnel for the GVI Program.
 Chief McManus replied that they were reviewing the Budget Impact of the program.

 Councilmember Warrick asked of the areas within the Promise Zone.
 Chief McManus replied that they could extend the program to areas that needed it.

 Councilmember Lopez asked of improving incident management along highways.
 Chief McManus replied that the current response time is 30 minutes for accidents on highways.
 Councilmember Lopez spoke of the importance of managing equipment and keeping traffic moving.
 Chief Hood stated that National Best Practices indicated that a lane should be blocked if patient care is needed.
 He noted that they must protect patients and Fire Personnel.
-Councilmember Lopez stated that he would like to have further dialogue on same.

 Councilmember Nirenberg asked of the difference between deploying the new Medic Unit in October 2016 versus Fiscal Year 2017.
-Chief Hood replied that they would put 9 seconds back on the clock and noted that the unit was the most critical one in the City of San Antonio.
+Chief Hood replied that they would put 9 seconds back on the clock and that the unit was the most critical one in the City of San Antonio.
 Councilmember Nirenberg expressed support for the new Medic Unit.
 He asked of the current vacancies within SAPD.
 Chief McManus replied that there were 147 vacancies.
 Councilmember Nirenberg expressed support for adding new positions to SAPD.